 Global population growth and urbanisation will lead to a production of 3.4 billion tons of waste in 2050.
 It means that global waste will increase by 70% compared to 2020.
 Waste management is essential for sustainable cities and communities, but often low-income countries neglect it.
 Poor waste management is damaging human health and the environment.

-Waste management systems are essential for building a circular economy, where products are designed and optimized for reuse and recycling.
-This helps to promote efficient economic growth by minimizing the environmental impact.
+Waste management systems are essential for building a circular economy, where products are designed and optimised for reuse and recycling.
+This helps to promote efficient economic growth by minimising the environmental impact.
 Uncollected and badly disposed waste have significant impact on health and the environment.

 Countries can be supported by funding for waste management through these solutions:

 About the relationship between technologies and environment, greater efficiency, less impact and better alternatives would be needed to promote development that is truly sustainable.
 Greater efficiency means the optimisation of the yield of resources.

 Today much of the energy is lost due to the use of poorly efficient technologies, the waste and improper use.
 This happens both at the level of energy production plants and at the level of the end user.
 For example, in thermal power plants, where polluting resources such as fossil fuels are burned, the average efficiency is 40%.
 This means that only 40 units of fuel energy are transformed into electricity, while the other 60 are dissipated in the form of heat.

 The most modern plants, made with new technologies, instead achieve yields of 65% but still have a high loss.
 An already feasible solution is given by micro-cogeneration systems, which manage to recover the heat emitted by combustion and use it in heating systems as thermal energy.

 In this way, more than 90% of the energy potentially present in the starting fuel is exploited.
 In addition, it is necessary to reduce the environmental impact of human activities as much as possible.
 Choosing the best alternatives means replacing polluting technologies with other non-polluting ones, starting from the sources of energy production.